 When Jonathan Goldman arrived for work in June 2006 at LinkedIn, the business ne up.
-The company had just under 8 million accounts, and the number was growing qu friends and colleagues to join.
-But users weren't seeking out connections with the per rate executives had expected.
+The company had just under 8 million accounts, and the number was growing queriends and colleagues to join.
+But users weren't seeking out connections with the persecutives had expected.
 Something was apparently missing in the social expe